sladericewatkins/onecms7/README.md

 - support for Ruby 3.1+.
 - more up-to-date dependencies and assets than upstream.
 - Netlify/DigitalOcean deployment integration (this is proprietary, for now, while the code is worked out). *Right now, this repository uses the gh-pages related action to send the output to the correct tree, then the CI checks out the latest prod-x-y (x being the date, and y being the time) tag, and uploads that to Netlify/DigitalOcean.*
 - Additionally, the versioning follows that of OneCMS.
-OneCMS is a proprietary content management system I had developed for use with several of my projects in 2020, then again in 2021-2022.
+OneCMS is, for version 6 and prior), a proprietary content management system I had developed for use with several of my projects in 2020, then again in 2021-2022.
 It has since been replaced by version 7+, which is *this very repository*.

 ## Licensing
 I've open sourced it under the [MIT License](https://github.com/sladewatkins/website/blob/master/LICENSE) for your benefit.
 (Do note that my blog and site text are licensed under the [CC-BY-SA-4.0 license](https://github.com/sladewatkins/website/blob/master/textLICENSE).)